Update! This product has been superseded by a new power supply!

 I get a lot of people asking about soft-start power supply options for the GFA-555.
 The 555 has a very generous power supply, with a big toroidal transformer, and 60,000uF total capacitance.
 It draws a huge surge of current when first switched on.
 You may notice your room lights dip out for a moment.
 This in-rush current causes arcing across the power switch contacts, and I often get 555’s in the shop with their power switches arc-welded shut.
 I always replace the power switch, but it would be better if it the amp didn’t burn up the switch!
 Most large amps have a soft-start circuit these days.
 I’ve implemented mine in a time-honored fashion; with a 555 timer and a relay.
 The soft-start circuit has it’s own linear regulated power supply.
 I had considered using an off-the-shelf black-box PCB-mount switching power supply, instead of this old-fashioned transformer, caps and regulator arrangement, but I was concerned about the longevity of such devices.
 I’m aiming to make these amps last another 30 years or more.

 Which leads to another benefit…

-Since the power switch isn’t under so much stress anymore, we can up-size the capacitors from 4×15,000uF to 4×22,000uF.
+Since the power switch isn’t under so much stress anymore, we can nearly double the size of the capacitors from 4×15,000uF to 4×27,000uF.
 Also, I get to use the excellent Cornell Dubilier 382LX capacitors.

 I convert all the amps I work on to properly safety-earth-grounded-chassis appliances with a three-prong plug.
 Some isolation of the amp’s ground reference and the chassis is needed to prevent noise from ground loops.
 A common method is to insert a small resistance between the amp’s ground reference and the chassis, with a small capacitor in parallel to conduct RF.
 This works great, but gives no protection from power supply faults, such as a power supply wire touching the chassis.
 So I’ve included a bridge rectifier, also in parallel, acting as a diode clamp for safety.
 It does nothing in normal operation, but clamps any faults above 1V to the chassis.